crcmt/Preview_of_TME/README.md

-# Molecular functional portrait analysis and Tumor microenvironment classification.
+# Conserved pan-cancer microenvironment subtypes.

 ## Introduction
 Tumor microenvironment (TME) plays a significant role in clinical outcomes and response to antineoplastic therapy.
 By exerting pro-tumorigenic and anti-tumorigenic actions, tumor-infiltrating immune cells can profoundly influence tumor progression and affect the success of anti-cancer treatments.
 Cancer-associated fibroblasts (CAFs), as well as angiogenic signals from stromal cells, have also been shown to affect outcomes in cancer patients.